sonertari/PFFW/README.md

 ## Features

-PFFW includes the following software, along side what is already available in a basic OpenBSD 5.9 installation:
+PFFW includes the following software, alongside what is already available in a basic OpenBSD 5.9 installation:

 - PFRE: Packet Filter Rule Editor
 - Apache Web server